Goods for Alaska

 |Min.
 Thickness: 0.13” (71% loss)|

-The Port of Anchorage (POA) is a deep-water port located in Anchorage, Alaska with four bulk carrier berths and two petroleum berths.
+The Port of Alaska (POA) is a deep-water port located in Anchorage, Alaska with four bulk carrier berths and two petroleum berths.

 The POA is an enterprise department under the Municipality of Anchorage.
 As an enterprise, the Port is distinguished from other types of municipal departments, largely because it creates enough revenue to support its operations along with paying annual fees to the municipality.